List of Polish monarchs: House of Jagiellon

-Female king Hedwig started her reign young and unmarried, which gave Poland a huge opportunity.
-She eventually married the pagan Grand Duke of Lithuania Jogaila, who adopted the name Władysław after baptism.
-This event led to the creation of the Polish-Lithuanian personal union.
-After Hedwigs death, Władysław remained king of Poland, but he and his successors were no longer considered natural lords of Poland and often had to give privileges to nobility in exchange for support of succession of their children.
+Female king Jadwiga of Poland started her reign young and unmarried, which gave Poland a huge opportunity.
+She eventually married the pagan Grand Duke of Lithuania Jogaila, who adopted the name Władysław II Jagiełło after baptism.
+This event led to the creation of the Polish–Lithuanian personal union.
+After Jadwiga's death, Władysław remained king of Poland, but he and his successors were no longer considered natural lords of Poland and often had to give privileges to nobility in exchange for support of the succession of their children.